 One of our strategies is to increase our revenues and expand our markets through acquisitions that will provide us with complementary instrumentation and thermal fluid controls and petrochemical products.
-We expect to spend significant time and effort in expanding our existing businesses and identifying, completing and integrating acquisitions.
-We expect to face competition for acquisition candidates which may limit the number of acquisition opportunities available to us and may result in higher acquisition prices.
 We cannot be certain that we will be able to identify, acquire or profitably manage additional companies or successfully integrate such additional companies without substantial costs, delays or other problems.
 Also, there can be no assurance that companies acquired in the future will achieve revenues, profitability or cash flows that justify our investment in them.
-In addition, acquisitions may involve a number of special risks, including: adverse short-term effects on our reported operating results; diversion of management's attention; loss of key personnel at acquired companies; or unanticipated management or operational problems or legal liabilities.
-Some or all of these special risks could have a material adverse effect on our business, financial condition or results of operations.
+We expect to spend significant time and effort in expanding our existing businesses and identifying, completing and integrating acquisitions.
+We expect to face competition for acquisition candidates which may limit the number of acquisition opportunities available to us and may result in higher acquisition prices, possibly leading to a decrease in our profitability.
+In addition, acquisitions may involve a number of special risks, including, but not limited to: adverse short-term effects on our reported operating results; diversion of management's attention; loss of key personnel at acquired companies; or unanticipated management or operational problems or legal liabilities.